mph-/lcapy/doc/tutorial.rst

 ================

 The nodal voltages for a linear circuit can be found using Modified Nodal Analysis (MNA).
-This requires the circuit toplogy be entered as a netlist.
+This requires the circuit topology be entered as a netlist.
 This describes each component, its name, value, and the nodes it is connected to.
 This netlist can be read from a file or created dynamically, for example